These Power of Attorney FAQs provide answers to Frequently Asked Questions about arranging to have someone else manage your financial affairs for you.

-What is a CanLaw Power of Attorney for Property or an Enduring Power of Attorney?
+What is a Power of Attorney for Property or Enduring Power of Attorney?

 The two terms mean the same thing.
 Both are terms for a legal document, signed by you in front of two witnesses.

-Your power of attorney legally authorizes a person, or people, to make financial decisions on your behalf if, because of accident or illness, or in the event that you become mentally incapable, or incapable of acting for yourself.
+Your power of attorney legally lets you authorize a trusted person, or people, to manage your financial assets, make financial decisions on your behalf if, because of accident or illness, or in the event that you become mentally incapable, or incapacitated or incapable of acting for yourself.

 What Will a CanLaw